UIUC-iSchool-DataViz/spr2024/syllabus.md

 Criteria for grading homework assignments include (but are not limited to) creativity and the amount of original work demonstrated in the assignment.
 However, students are permitted to use and adapt the work of others, provided that the following guidelines are followed:
  * Use of other people’s material must not infringe the copyright of the original author, nor violate the terms of any licensing agreement.
 Know and respect the principles of fair use with respect to copyrighted material.
  * Students must scrupulously attribute the original source and author of whatever material has been adapted for the assignment.
 Summarize the changes or adaptations that have been made.
 Make plain how much of the assignment represents original work.

+*This applies to code as well* -- you are welcome to use online sources (e.g. StackOverflow) but be sure to include the URL in your code comments.

+Additionally, unless explicitly stated **do not** publish homework solutions online.

+## Policy on ChatGPT and other Large Language Models (LLMs)

+The purpose of written and programming assignments is for students to apply what they have learned in class and learn how to validate statements and code or software.
+The purpose is not to produce a “perfect” bit of text or code/software – there is no such thing!
+Instead, we want to see how you problem-solve and what you think about a particular topic.

+LLMs can be useful for getting ideas about how to phrase text or to get started on a coding/software problem, however they are not meant to be used in place of your critical thinking skills.
+Remember – it is more important that we hear your thoughts on topics than it is to generate 100% perfect English, and if you make use of LLMS, we expect significant extra work to be submitted with your submissions.

+We will be implementing several policies related to the use of LLMS as listed below:

+ * **Acceptable Use:** Students are allowed to utilize ChatGPT or similar AI language models for course assignments or tests but in specific situations.
+Such usage should be restricted to brainstorming, seeking inspiration, expanding ideas, and improving writing, and must not constitute the primary source of content or answers.
+ * **No Direct Answers:** Students must not directly copy or paraphrase AI-generated text without proper attribution.
+Usage of ChatGPT or similar AI language models to directly answer specific questions or complete entire assignments is strictly prohibited.
+Students should rely on their knowledge and understanding, supplemented by AI tools for assistance.
+ * **Fact-Checking and Verification:** Students must critically assess and verify any information obtained through ChatGPT or similar AI language models before incorporating it into their work.
+Misleading or inaccurate information from the AI model should not be used in their submissions.
+Cross-reference the AI-generated information with reputable sources to verify its accuracy and reliability.
+In particular, if you use an LLM you must:
+    * Include the LLM name and date of usage
+    * Include the prompt used
+    * Include your “validation plan” for each statement that you use from the LLM.
+        * Writing: For example, if one wants to use the statement “The Sky is blue due to Rayleigh scattering.” as output by an LLM, links to research supporting this claim need to be included (and if those links have also been generated by the LLM, each will need to be verified).
+        * Code/Software: you will need to create your own validation tests to run the code.
+Include this in your submission along with a few sentences describing how your validation tests relate to the prompt.
+ * **Transparent Use and Academic Integrity:** Clearly indicate any sections or contents that are AI-generated.
+ * **Assignment-Specific Guidelines:** Each assignment or test may have specific instructions regarding the use of AI tools.
+Students must carefully review and comply with any guidelines provided.
+ * **Consequences of Misuse:** Violation of the class policy on the use of ChatGPT will be treated as an academic integrity breach and subject to disciplinary action as per the institution's guidelines.

+The above class policy on the use of AI for course assignments were generated by ChatGPT, and selected, modified, and adapted by Dr. Koh on 8/3/23, and further modified by Dr. Naiman on 8/20/2023.
+The used prompts include: Give me class policy on the use of ChatGPT for course assignments and tasks; Come up with more specific class policy; and Give me examples of class policy on the use of ChatGPT for course assignments and tests.

 # Statement of Inclusion